What Is Wearable Technology? A Beginner’s Guide 2026 to Smart Wearables

 Common features:

-• GPS and workout monitoring
+• GPS workouts

 Types of Smart Wearables_What Is Wearable Technology